radiantone/pyfi-private/diary.md

 TODO:

+- Implement plug routers 80%

+- Capture pyodide output and display to console along with return value
 - Add 'Git' button in Script code view
 - Git table should show the filename affected by each commit
 - Add spinner icon to function port to indicate when it is running, remove when complete TBD